brunojppb/brunojppb.github.io/_posts/2023-07-23-node-distributed-lock.md

 ---

-Often times, you need to build a feature that requires coordinated access to a certain resources.
+Often times, you need to build a feature that requires coordinated access to a certain resource.
 A common use-case is around queues where jobs can be enqueued to be processed in the background.

 These jobs can either be: